LucasMagnum/simple-interpreter/README.md

 ### 2. Running tests

 We have two kinds of tests implemented: unit tests and behaviour tests.
-You can run the tests with the following commands:
+We can run the tests with the following commands:

   ```bash
   make tests   # Run both unit and behaviour tests